meekcodes1/credit-risk-classification/README.md

 - Recall = [0: 0.84], [1: 0.99].
 These scores answer the question, what percent of positives/negatives were identified correctly.

 ## Summary
-- The following model could be useful to use for the lending company.
-The model is very accurate at identifying 0 (healthy) borrowers.
+- The models could be useful to use for the lending company.
+Model 1 is very accurate at identifying 0 (healthy) borrowers.
 It is less accurate at identifying 1(unhealthy) borrowers.
 This is a potential risk that should be acknowledged for any user of the model.
-The oversampled model does perform more accurately and should be considered for use over the original model.
+The oversampled model 2 does perform more accurately and should be considered for use over the original model.
 It has, however, a lower recall score.
 This means that fewer healthy borrowers were identified correctly.